lcarsdev/TechnicalAssessment/README.md

 Tip: See the job posting for the technology we primarily use.

 # Data
-Data has been provided in the files Expenses.json and Payees.csv.
-It is not required, but would be nice if you are able to convert this data programatically.
+Data has been provided in the file Expenses.json.
+This data should be converted into your service's database.
-If you are able to convert the data, the code and a general description of your approach is fine, there is no need to develop a user interface to "load" the data.

 # Development Process
 You may use this repo to create a project and a Kanban board to create work items (User Stories, tasks, etc.) to document requirements, track your work, describe your approach, and report progress.